binark/query-predicate/README.md

 }
 ```

-If you convert that query descriptor, the converter will understand that your entity has an association field with name _fieldName_, then it will generate a join predicate for that field.
+If you convert that query descriptor, the converter will understand that your entity has an association field with name _fieldName_, and then it will generate a join predicate for that field.

 **limitations:**
 The _EntityFieldName_ annotation doesn't work with a field of type query descriptor, it only works for filter